dsherret/ts-nameof/readme.md

 ## Future

 Ideally this would be a plugin for the TypeScript emitter.
-Unfortunately that isn't availble yet, but it will be a smooth transition once that's supported.
+Unfortunately that isn't available yet, but there is some work on this in the [transformationApi](https://github.com/dsherret/ts-nameof/tree/transformationApi) branch for when this happens.